Download the full version of Hum & Silverchair’s 2022 Technology Trends Report.

 Change is the one constant in publishing, and 2022 is no exception.
 Publishers across disciplines are prepared to see the end of the third party cookie.
 In response, they’ve started building infrastructure to capture and leverage first-party data.
-More still are continually adjusting to a post-Covid world.
-They’re adapting to new reader and author behavior, preferences, and consumption patterns.
+More still are continually adjusting to a post-Covid world - adapting to new reader and author behavior, preferences, and consumption patterns.

 Execs across STM publishing, commercial publishing, and the nonprofit sector are looking for new ways to drive advertising revenue, monetize content, and identify unknown audiences via modern uses of publishing data intelligence.

 While 2022’s future looks hazy for many, one thing is certain: data is central to the publishing industry’s next great evolution.
 To understand these trends and crowdsource some ideas for the future, Hum and Silverchair caught up with five publishing industry leaders to share their predictions for the future of publishing technology.

 Publisher Panel of Experts:

 Allison Belan, Director for Strategic Innovation and Services, Duke University Press